Assalamu alaikum I found the ideas useful, thank you, Hilia

 8. Ditch the Gas Powered Lawn Mower

 If you want to reduce your carbon footprint, it's a good idea to ditch your gas powered lawn mower and switch to other greener options such as a manual lawn mower or an electric one.
+You should also consider doing the same for your chainsaw.
+Here's some electric chainsaw reviews.

 Did you know that, according to the Environmental Protection Agency, using a gas powered lawn mower for an hour is equivalent in terms of air pollution to driving a car for 45 miles?
 Yeouch.